TanStack/router/docs/src/pages/tools/ranked-routes.md

 }
 ```

-The Routes above will be filtered/ranked to the following order:
+The Routes above will be filtered and ranked in the following order:

 ```tsx
 const routes = [